RandyRDavila/GraphCalc/paper.md

 # Relevance to Automated Discovery

 `GraphCalc` is not merely a utility—it is an **enabling technology** in the development of AI systems that perform **automated mathematical reasoning**.
-In systems like `TxGraffiti`\[@TxGraffiti2023, @TxGraffiti, @optimist], conjectures are derived from numerical relationships among invariants computed by GraphCalc.
+In systems like `TxGraffiti`[@TxGraffiti2023], conjectures are derived from numerical relationships among invariants computed by GraphCalc.
 The effectiveness of these conjecturing agents hinges directly on the reliability and breadth of invariant computations provided by this package.

 # Acknowledgements